Fact Checking Tools for News, Media, and AI Content

 News/Media Literacy Organizations

 Spotting misinformation is one aspect of a broader set of skills known as media literacy or news literacy.
-Briefly, media literacy is the ability to understand and evaluate information in the mass media (TV, websites, social media, radio, newspapers, etc.) whereas news literacy focuses on the news media in particular.
+Briefly, media literacy is the ability to understand and evaluate information in mass media (TV, websites, social media, radio, newspapers, etc.) whereas news literacy focuses on news media in particular.
 These terms are often used interchangeably, and the sites below are excellent resources for becoming more news/media literate.

 News Literacy Project A non-profit organization devoted to increasing news literacy among students and the public